7 Foolproof Ways to Get Both of Your Moms Involved With Wedding Planning

-You probably have tons wedding ideas, from that great wedding florist your friend's daughter used to the cake you saw a picture of in a magazine the other week, and that's totally great.
+Your mom will probably have tons of wedding ideas, from that great wedding florist her friend's daughter used to the cake she saw a picture of in a magazine the other week, and that's totally great.
 That said, it's okay to let both of your moms know you plan to take the reins when it comes to planning the wedding.
-Suss out what your son or daughter's expectations are by letting them know that if they need help with anything, you'll be there for them.
-And if there's something you'd specifically like to contribute an idea to, speak up when the time comes.
-But speed-dialing the bride or groom-to-be for every last tidbit of wedding info?
-Let's just say there is such a thing as a momzilla.
+See what their expectations are by letting them know that if you need help with anything, you'd love their ideas.
+And if there's something they'd specifically like to contribute an idea to, ask them to speak up when the time comes.

-There probably are some things you would really love to see be part of the wedding, whether including your own mother's favorite flower in the bridal bouquet or getting your great aunt Gertrude a good seat for the reception.
-But if you make a big deal out of everything single little detail, all you'll accomplish is driving the bride and groom crazy -- and chances are, they'll figure out your M.O. pretty quickly and stop budging on their decisions.
-And they're right: It's their wedding, not yours.
-So here's a better plan: Choose a few things (say three) that you really, really want to be part of the wedding, and let the bride and groom know about them.
-Focusing on just a couple of items on the wedding agenda, the ones that really matter to them) will allow everyone to productively pick their battles wisely—including you—rather than having to fight things out.
+There probably are some things your moms will desperately want to see be part of the wedding (whether it's including your maternal grandmother's favorite flower in the bridal bouquet or getting your Aunt Gertrude a good seat for the reception).
+Of course, it's your wedding, not theirs, but let your moms choose a few things (say, three) that they really, really want to be part of the wedding.
+Focusing on just a couple of items on the wedding agenda (the ones that really matter to them) will allow everyone to productively pick their battles wisely—including you—rather than having to fight things out.

-Sometimes, wedding guests can be a bit demanding -- wanting an extra serving at the reception, extensive face-time with the bride, or letting their 'talented' youngster play a solo at the ceremony.
-You need to help out the bride and groom by being their first line of defense; or if that fails, being their backup.
-If guests come to you with complaints, deal with it tactfully by saying something like, "I'm sure Jane and Joe would love to be able to seat all of your children and their dates at the reception, but they're working with a limited budget and need to keep the wedding small.
+Sometimes, wedding guests can be a bit demanding—wanting extensive face time with you, asking the caterers for a different dish or letting their "talented" youngster play a piano solo at the ceremony.
+Politely ask your moms if they'd mind being your first line of defense, or if that fails, being your backup.
+Odds are, they'll know how to deal with unruly guests tactfully by saying something like, "I'm sure Jane and Joe would love to be able to seat all of your children and their dates at the reception, but they're working with a limited budget and need to keep the wedding small.
 I know your being there really matters to them though, which is why they included you even though they weren't able to invite your whole family."
-A statement like this accomplishes three things: It makes the guest feel better, it lets the bride and groom off the hook without coming off badly, and at the same time, it doesn't give in to guests' pushy pleas.
+A statement like this accomplishes three things: It makes the guest feel better, it lets you off the hook without coming off badly and at the same time, it doesn't give in to guests' pushy pleas.